 Remove Intrusive Mental Health Questions from Licensure and Credentialing Applications

-Clinicians aren’t seeking mental health care despite their high rates of burnout and stress.
+Health workers aren’t seeking mental health care despite their high rates of burnout and stress.

-Clinicians fear losing their license and credentials because of overly broad and invasive mental health questions on applications that are stigmatizing, discriminatory, and violate privacy in the workplace−and may even violate the Americans with Disabilities Act (ADA).
+Health workers fear losing their license and credentials because of overly broad and invasive mental health questions on applications that are stigmatizing, discriminatory, and violate privacy in the workplace−and may even violate the Americans with Disabilities Act (ADA).

 This must change.